Skip to main content

 Nitrogen transformation up close: Key details for efficient fertilizer management

 In the 6th episode of the Advancing Nitrogen Smart series, we’re taking an up-close look at the nitrogen transformation process.
-We’ll talk more about temperature conditions, rainfall versus drainage, and what makes knowing these details so valuable to Minnesota farmers and producers, as well was growers around the world.
+We’ll talk more about temperature conditions, rainfall versus drainage, and what makes knowing these details so valuable to Minnesota farmers and producers (as well as growers around the world).
 TRANSCRIPT Guests: Brad Carlson, Extension educator (Mankato) Daniel Kaiser, Extension nutrient management specialist (St. Paul) Additional resources: Nitrogen Understanding nitrogen in soils - Nitrogen Transformation Video: What to know about nitrogen inhibitors and other enhanced efficiency fertilizers --- Click here to listen to all Advancing Nitrogen Smart podcast episodes.
 For the latest nutrient management information, subscribe to the Nutrient Management Podcast .
 And don't forget to subscribe to the Minnesota Crop News daily or weekly email newsletter, subscribe to our YouTube channel, like UMN Extension Nutrient Management on Facebook , follow us on

 Scouting for corn rootworm